V4Fire/Core/src/core/perf/README.md

 ### Default configuration

-The default export from the module refers to a performance metrics factory, configured using the runtime config from `src/config`.
+The default export from the module refers to a performance metrics factory configured using the runtime config from `src/config`.
 The `perf` config field of the config defines performance settings.

 ```js